Multiplexing multiple data streams in a secure tunnel - AWS IoT Core

 2. Open a tunnel

 Open a tunnel using the OpenTunnel API operation or the open-tunnel CLI command.
 Configure the destination by specifying SSH1 and HTTP1 as the services and the name of the AWS IoT thing that corresponds to your remote device.
 Your SSH and HTTP applications are running on this remote device.
 You must have already created the IoT thing in the AWS IoT registry.
-For more information, see How to manage things with the registry.
+For more information, see Managing things with the registry.

 aws iotsecuretunneling open-tunnel \ --destination-config thingName=RemoteDevice1,services=HTTP1,SSH1